lkubb/salt-nginx-formula/docs/states.rst

 ^^^^^^^^^
 *Meta-state*.

-This installs the nginx package, manages the nginx configuration file plus snippets, manages webroot dirs, generates DH params if requested (discouraged),
+This installs the nginx package and possibly repository, manages the nginx configuration file plus snippets, manages webroot dirs, generates DH params if requested (discouraged),